0atman/trebetherick.net/content/haven.md

 ---

-- This Painting 1960 showing four Rolls Royce CEO guests from Duffield, with their families and each driving a Rolls Royce.
+- This Painting 1960 shows four Rolls Royce CEO guests from Duffield, with their families and each driving a Rolls Royce.

 <img width="50%" src="/The Haven-1960.jpg" alt="The Haven 1960">